elringus/bootsharp/README.md

 - [DotNet](https://github.com/Elringus/DotNetJS/tree/main/DotNet).
 Provides JavaScript interoperability layer in C# and packs project output into single-file JavaScript library via MSBuild task.
 Produced library contains dotnet runtime initialized with the project assemblies and ready to be used as interoperability layer for the packaged C# project.
 Can optionally emit type definitions to bootstrap TypeScript development.
 - [JavaScript](https://github.com/Elringus/DotNetJS/tree/main/JavaScript).
 Consumes compiled C# assemblies and .NET runtime WebAssembly module to provide C# interoperability layer in JavaScript.
 The library is environment-agnostic — it doesn't depend on platform-specific APIs, like browser DOM or node modules and can be imported as CommonJS or ECMAScript module or consumed via script tag in browsers.

+## Important Consideration

+.NET and JavaScript are completely different runtime environments; don't expect native-like communication with arbitrary data types.
+While it's possible to transfer primitive data types (number, boolean, string, array) as-is, more complex types have to be marshalled with JSON.

+If you're looking to bring an existing .NET library to JS, you'd most likely have to implement an interop layer with JSON-serializable data structures.
+Instances, events, delegates, dynamic types and other runtime-specific features can't be used/passed directly to JS.

 ## Quick Start

 In C# project configuration file specify `Microsoft.NET.Sdk.BlazorWebAssembly` SDK and import `DotNetJS` NuGet package: